IBM/maximo-visual-inspection-table/README.md

 # Flow

 1. Upload images using IBM Visual Inspector app
-2. Train image inference model in IBM Visual Insights via Visual Inspector app
+2. Train image inference model in IBM Maximo Visual Inspection via Visual Inspector app
 3. Run Python script to extract inference data as CSV
 4. Upload CSV to dashboard and view results

 # Prerequisites

-* An account on IBM Marketplace that has access to IBM Visual Insights.
+* An account on IBM Marketplace that has access to IBM Maximo Visual Inspection.
 This service can be provisioned [here](https://developer.ibm.com/linuxonpower/deep-learning-powerai/vision/access-registration-form/)

 * Node.js